rspec/rspec-metagem/README.md

 ## autotest integration

-rspec-core ships with an Autotest extension, which is loaded automatically if there is a `.rspec` file in the project's root directory.
+rspec-core no longer ships with an Autotest extension, if you require Autotest integration, please use the `rspec-autotest` gem and see (rspec/autotest)[/rspec/autotest] for details

 ## get started